surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 Clicking on this first option will open this user manual to the correct section explaining the parameter in question.

 #### Edit Value
-This option allows to type in the desired value of a parameter.
+This option allows you to type in the desired value of a parameter.
 Once the value popup appears, its text will already be highlighted, and you can start typing the value right away.
 When you are done, simply press Enter to confirm the change.
 To cancel and close this popup, simply press the Escape key or move any other parameter.